-The DSL checks alerts every day.
+The DSL checks alerts daily.
 All staff are expected to be vigilant in recognising signs that a child might be attempting to access harmful content.
-The DSL works with representatives of the ASC in regularly evaluating the effectiveness of these arrangements.
+The DSL works with representatives of the LAB in regularly evaluating the effectiveness of these arrangements